manimaranm7/logmagic/README.md

 ## Example application

-The complete example below shows logging in a simple console application, with events sent to the console as well as to file on disk.
+The complete example below shows logging in a simple console application, with events sent to the console.

 1. **Create a new Console Application project**
 2. **Install the core LogMagic package**